HVAC Training Schools in Oregon – Degrees & Certification

 Sponsored Ad

 The Beaver State’s climate ranges from the wet coastal mountains to the relatively dry eastern areas, and temperatures fluctuate widely throughout the year.
-It’s no surprise that opportunities for professionals in heating, air conditioning, ventilation, and refrigeration (HVAC-R) are on the rise in this part of the US.
+It’s no surprise that opportunities for professionals in heating, air conditioning, ventilation, and refrigeration (HVAC/R) are on the rise in this part of the US.

 Not only is HVAC a high-growth and relatively lucrative industry, but there are also plenty of trade associations to support these workers with training, networking, and legal advocacy.
 By illustration, the Oregon Air Conditioning Contractors Association (ORACCA) represents HVAC-R equipment manufacturers, distributors, vocational schools, and contractors in the industry.
 ORACCA provides valuable NATE training, seminars on management topics, a monthly newsletter, and discounts on industry essentials.

-HVAC technicians in Oregon (OR) and beyond take on tasks such as calibrating equipment; replacing filters; understanding the theoretical foundations of the discipline (e.g., Ohm’s Law, refrigeration circuits, air treatment procedures, etc.); repairing system components (e.g., hot water boilers, motors, humidifiers, economizers, fans, valves, ducts, compressors, water pumps, etc.); laying pipes and electrical wiring; monitoring the performance of equipment to manufacturer specifications; making client recommendations for system upgrades; calculating heat loads and losses; being fluent in dealing with various types of systems (e.g., gas, oil, electric, commercial, residential, industrial); soldering and brazing parts; keeping all credentials up-to-date, and maintaining detailed service records.
+HVAC professionals in Oregon and beyond take on tasks such as calibrating equipment; replacing filters; understanding the theoretical foundations of the discipline (e.g., Ohm’s Law, refrigeration circuits, air treatment procedures, etc.); repairing system components (e.g., hot water boilers, motors, humidifiers, economizers, fans, valves, ducts, compressors, water pumps, etc.); laying pipes and electrical wiring; monitoring the performance of equipment to manufacturer specifications; making client recommendations for system upgrades; calculating heat loads and losses; being fluent in dealing with various types of systems (e.g., gas, oil, electric, commercial, residential, industrial); soldering and brazing parts; keeping all credentials up-to-date; and maintaining detailed service records.

 There’s one mandatory certification for all people who handle refrigerants, which are environmentally sensitive compounds: the EPA Section 608 certification, discussed in the credentialing section below.